WYOMING WRONGFUL DEATH LAWYER

 Expect the answer to take some time.
 The only way to figure this out properly is to measure twice and cut once—your lawyer needs to check the rules very carefully.

-One issue is standing.
-Standing is the idea of who can bring a wrongful death lawsuit.
-Each state has slightly different rules.
-In general, a spouse can bring a claim for the death of their partner.
+Generally, a spouse can bring a claim for the death of their partner.
 A child can bring a claim for the death of a parent.
 A sibling may be able to bring a claim for the death of a sibling.
 A parent can sometimes bring a claim on behalf of a child, but if the child has a spouse, perhaps only the spouse can bring the claim.
 It depends.

 A boyfriend or girlfriend, generally, cannot bring a claim for the death of a partner—and, yes, we recognize that is profoundly unfair in certain instances.

 Our job is to tell you what the law is, even when it’s not in your favor.
+As your advocate, we’re here to protect your rights and ensure you understand the legal process.

 TYPES OF PERSONAL INJURY